Covid 19 coronavirus: Education Ministry warns of rise in truancy

 Ōtorohanga College principal Traci Liddall said teachers would have to take things slowly.

-"There's definitely some anxiety that we are going to have to be really cognisant of, students and teachers.
+"There's definitely some anxiety that we are going to have to be really cognisant of students and teachers.
 Also they haven't seen their mates for weeks, so we're really going to be taking it from the perspective of like it's the first day of the school year again."

 She said teachers would focus on rebuilding relationships and connections with their students.